 Chestnuts as a Cash Crop

 Chestnuts have a lot of advantages as a cash crop for Iowa.
 Unlike most other nut crops, chestnuts tend to be heavy annual bearers (many other nut trees bear a good crop every other year, or even less).
 Worldwide, chestnut production tends to range between 1,000 to 9,000 lbs per acre.
 We are conservatively estimating production in Iowa to reach between 3,000 and 4,000 lbs per acre at maturity (it will probably end up higher).
-Net profits should range from $6,000 to $10,000 per acre annually.
+Gross should range from $6,000 to $20,000 per acre annually at maturity.
 Chestnuts can be grown on land which would be marginal for other crops.
 A few other advantages:

-–Chestnuts could easily be grown without chemical fertilizers or pesticides.
+–Chestnuts could be grown without chemical fertilizers or pesticides.

 –They can be grown and harvested without expensive equipment.